Tracey Heatherington

 Graduate Supervision

-Students interested in ethnographic approaches to sustainability, conservation debates, climate change, and political ecology are encouraged to contact me.
-It may be helpful to read some of my academic-facing work first, in order to assess the compatibility of research interests.
-My expertise is primarily centered in European contexts, however, I also work with students whose geographic interests lie elsewhere.
-What is important is that you should share a passion for the way ethnographic research and sincere human engagements can change the way we frame “global” concerns.
-I welcome students with both applied and theoretical interests.
+My expertise is primarily centered in Western Europe, and I am excited to mentor research in this region, but I also work with those whose geographic emphasis lies elsewhere.
+What is important is that you should share a passion for the way ethnographic research and sincere human engagements can change the way we understand global concerns.
+I welcome inquiries from students with both applied and academic interests: my advisees are encouraged to prepare for multiple career paths and be proactive in professionalization.